-- the deemed issue price shall be equal to the VWAP (as defined in the Directors' Compensation Plan) over a five day period prior to the end of the applicable period that the services were performed by the director; and - (ii) the deemed issue price (expressed in Canadian dollars) shall be converted into U.S. dollars using the Bank of Canada noon day rate on the last business day prior to the date the Common Shares are issued by the Corporation.
+- (i) the deemed issue price shall be equal to the VWAP (as defined in the Directors' Compensation Plan) over a five day period prior to the end of the applicable period that the services were performed by the director: and - (ii) the deemed issue price (expressed in Canadian dollars) shall be converted into U.S. dollars using the Bank of Canada noon day rate on the last business day prior to the date the Common Shares are issued by the Corporation.

-The maximum number of Common Shares which may be issued under the Directors' Compensation Plan shall not exceed 1,750,000 Common Shares.
-As of April 12, 2017, 919,811 Common Shares have been issued under the Directors' Compensation Plan.
+Historically, the maximum number of Common Shares which could be issued under the Directors' Compensation Plan shall not exceed 1,750,000 Common Shares.
+After the issuance in January 2018, 1,443,256 Common Shares have been issued under the Directors' Compensation Plan.
+Effective January 1, 2018, Common Shares are no longer issuable under the Directors' Compensation Plan which has ceased to constitute a security based compensation arrangement.